Scotland's Best B&Bs

 Downstairs, the sitting room for guests' exclusive use is where you are welcome to put your feet up in front of the wood burning stove, play games or relax in front of the TV.
 It's really like being a house guest in a country manor.

 Breakfast is served in the sitting room at your table in the bay window.
 Choose from options such as cereals, porridge, fruit, yoghurt and croissants, and a full cooked Scottish breakfast including eggs from Craigellie's own free-range, organically fed hens.
 Your hostess Liz is a trained Nutritional Therapist who likes to focus on quality, buying organic, locally-sourced items where possible.
 Evening meals can be made available by special arrangement, featuring good home cooking with vegetables from the garden when in season.
+Craigellie House isn’t licensed but you are welcome to bring your own drinks.
 Guests can also enjoy Liz's home baking in the afternoons.

 Popular local attractions include Glamis Castle, Scone Palace, Perth city centre, Discovery Point and the V&A in Dundee, as well as distilleries.
 There are also numerous less well-known delights from standing stones and hill forts to local museums and Scottish tea garden tours.